4. You must also submit the following documents. Please send them to our office:

 2. Privateer Place is an on-campus apartment complex (rather than a dormitory) run by a non-UNO company.
 Check their website for floor plans, pricing, and leasing information.

 Note: make sure you get a room confirmation in writing (via email or post).
-The UNO ISEP does not recommend that students stay in Privateer Place, especially if you plan to stay only one semester.
-If you do prefer to live in Privateer Place, be sure to read the lease, rental agreement, and any other documentation very carefully.
-International students may be expected to pay for several months' rent up front.
+The UNO International Student Exchange Office recommend that you be sure to carefully read the lease, rental agreement, and any other documentation very carefully.
+International students may be expected to pay for several months' rent up front, or to sign lease agreements for longer periods of time than your intended stay, which then requires vigilance to be released from once in residence.

 3. Off-campus (private) housing.
 There is no clearinghouse for this kind of information, but one good source is the OISS (Office of International Students and Scholars) classified ads.
 To sign up, go to the OISS web site.
 If you do choose off-campus housing, it is a good idea to consult UNO ISEP staff prior to signing any lease or rental agreement.
 Again, however, UNO ISEP does not provide assistance with finding private housing, nor do we recommend living off-campus for short-term students.